cca/libraries_branding/libguides/readme.md

 - If CSS or JS changes, use `make` to build & minify the code & then upload it under **Upload Customization Files** on the [Custom JS/CSS](https://cca.libapps.com/libguides/lookfeel.php?action=1) tab

 A-Z has its own new ("beta") "Look & Feel" UI which also needs to be updated.

+The new UI can use [page-footer.html](./page-footer.html) because it has an updated Bootstrap for us to build with.
+The old UI uses a minimal [simple-footer.html](./simple-footer.html).